wazuh/wazuh-documentation/source/learning-wazuh/vuln-detection.rst

 Configure ``syscollector`` for all the agents
 ---------------------------------------------

-In the ``/var/ossec/etc/ossec.conf`` file of the Wazuh manager and agents see the default configuration and find the syscollector section.
+In the ``/var/ossec/etc/ossec.conf`` file of the Wazuh manager and agents, see the default configuration and find the ``syscollector`` section.

-For Linux systems:
+- For Linux systems:

    .. code-block:: xml